minho42/blog/public/posts/admob-in-swiftui/index.md

 - XCode > File > Add Package Dependencies

-  Add Package: `Google Mobile Ads SDK`
+  Add Package: `swift-package-manager-google-mobile-ads` (Google Mobile Ads SDK)

   You should be able to see the added packages in: